-- Save £100 per person on holidays to the Algarve, Portugal
+- Save up to 10% on all inclusive holidays to the Algarve

-The weather for Algarve, represented by Albufeira, shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
+The weather guide for Algarve shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

 Metric (°C) | Imperial (°F)